-The following methods shall be used in designing the water quality, peak discharge and infiltration components of stormwater practices needed to meet the water quality standards of this article:
+The following methods shall be used in designing the water quality, peak discharge flow shaving and infiltration components of stormwater practices needed to meet the water quality standards of this article:

-- (1) Consistent with the technical standards identified, developed or disseminated by the Wisconsin Department of Natural Resources under Wisconsin Administrative Code subchapter V of article NR 151. - (2) Where technical standards have not been identified or developed by the Wisconsin Department of Natural Resources, other technical standards may be used provided that the methods have been approved by the commissioner.
+- (1) Consistent with the tTechnical standards identified, developed or disseminated by the Wisconsin Department of Natural Resources ("WDNR") under Wisconsin Administrative Code subchapter V of article NR 151, Wis.
+Adm.
+Code. - (2) Where technical standards have not been identified or developed by the-Wisconsin Department of Natural ResourcesWDNR, other technical standards may be used provided that the methods have been approved by the commissioner-of public works.